 \section{Abstract}

-We study the problem of {\em crowdsourced PAC learning} of {threshold} functions with pairwise comparisons.
-This is a challenging problem and only recently have query-efficient algorithms been established in the scenario where the majority of the crowd are perfect.
-In this work, we investigate the significantly more challenging case that the majority are incorrect, which in general renders learning impossible.
-We show that under the {semi-verified model} of Charikar~et~al.~(2017), where we have (limited) access to a trusted oracle who always returns the correct annotation, it is possible to PAC learn the underlying hypothesis class while drastically mitigating the labeling cost via the more easily obtained comparison queries.
+We study the problem of {\em crowdsourced PAC learning} of threshold functions.
+This is a challenging problem and only recently have query-efficient algorithms been established under the assumption that a noticeable fraction of the workers are {\em perfect}.
+In this work, we investigate a more challenging case where the {\em majority} may behave adversarially and the rest behave as the Massart noise~--~a significant generalization of the perfectness assumption.
+We show that under the {semi-verified model} of Charikar~et~al.~(2017), where we have (limited) access to a trusted oracle who always returns correct annotations, it is possible to PAC learn the underlying hypothesis class with a manageable amount of label queries.
+Moreover, we show that the labeling cost can be drastically mitigated via the more easily obtained comparison queries.
 Orthogonal to recent developments in semi-verified or list-decodable learning that crucially rely on data distributional assumptions, our PAC guarantee holds by exploring the wisdom of the crowd.